Uninett/Howitz/README.rst

 All config options can be overruled by environment variables.
 Prefix them with "HOWITZ\_" for Flask-specific options and "HOWITZ_ZINO1\_" for Zino-specific options.
-It is also possible to override logging by setting "HOWITZ_LOGGING" to a string of a python dict but we do not recommend it, use a config file instead.
+It is also possible to override logging by setting "HOWITZ_LOGGING" to a string of a Python dict but we do not recommend it, use a config file instead.

 The poll interval for the events table can be changed by adding for example ``poll_interval = 30`` to the ``[howitz]``-section or setting the environment variable ``HOWITZ_POLL_INTERVAL`` to a new value.